Dacen12/Cacaochat-Mobile/README.md

 `private var socket : Socket = IO.socket("http://localhost:3000/")`

 The port on the server side is by default set to 3000.
 (Although this can be changed)

+Here's a video gif of the application in action: https://imgur.com/a/oJmUvpi